Australian Government statistics indicate that in any average 12-month period, 20 per cent of Australians will experience a mental health disorder.

 This means that mental health support and treatment services need a tailored approach to meet the distinct needs of these communities.
 Which is where the Bachelor of Health Science (Mental Health) Djirruwang Program at Charles Sturt University comes in.

-A unique program for Aboriginal and Torres Strait Islander people
+A unique program for First Nations people

-A course designed for Indigenous communities
+A course designed for First Nations communities

 Neil Kinchela, a Gamilaraay man from Moree, is currently studying the degree.